 - Not easy to start using out of the box

-These are some of the best gaming headphones that we can recommend for playing Call of Duty Warzone.
-If you are interested in similar content then you can check out our article on the best laptops for playing Warzone.
+These are some of the best gaming headphones we can recommend for playing Call of Duty Warzone 2.0.
+If you are interested in similar content, you can check out our article on the best laptops for playing Warzone.